-Like other P2P platforms, Venmo requires you to add a funding source — a place where the service can pull funds to send to your family, friends or merchants.
-You can directly connect your bank account to Venmo, or you can add a debit card or credit card.
-Venmo does not charge fees when you pay someone using your bank account or debit card, but fees apply to credit card transactions.
+Like other P2P platforms, Venmo requires you to add a funding source for payments sent to family, friends, or merchants.
+You can directly connect your bank account to Venmo or you can add a debit card or credit card.
+Venmo, which is owned by PayPal, does not charge fees when you pay someone using your bank account or debit card, but fees do apply to credit card transactions.

 Using a Credit Card on Venmo

 While you can use a credit card to send payments, you can’t transfer funds from your Venmo account to your credit card.
-Instead, you’ll have to transfer funds to your bank account or your debit card.
-Note: There’s a fee to transfers funds to your debit card.
+Instead, you must transfer funds to your bank account or your debit card, and there’s a fee to transfer funds to your debit card.

 Venmo’s user agreement states that your credit card issuer may treat a transaction as a cash advance if you use your credit card to pay someone via Venmo.
-However, that same user agreement also states that it’s a violation of Venmo’s terms of service to use the service to get a cash advance or help someone else do.
-Given that such transactions are “restricted activity,” it seems unlikely your credit card issuer would treat Venmo transactions as cash advances.
+That same user agreement also states that it is a violation of Venmo’s terms of service to use the service to give yourself a cash advance or help someone else to do so.

-- Cash advances typically carry an upfront cash advance fee and a higher interest rate.
-They also immediately begin to accrue interest.
-You may want to check with your credit card issuer before sending a payment to determine whether the transaction will be treated as a cash advance.
+Cash advances with a credit card typically carry an upfront fee and a higher interest rate while beginning to accrue interest immediately.
+So you may want to check with your credit card issuer before sending a payment, to determine whether or not the transaction will be treated as a cash advance.

 Which Credit Card Should You Use on Venmo?

 Using a credit card on Venmo to pay family and friends is rarely, if ever, worth it because of the 3% transaction fee.
-Using your credit card on Venmo can help you reach the minimum spending requirement for the signup bonus on a new credit card.
-A large signup bonus could outweigh the 3% fee you pay to get it, but there are probably lower-cost ways to reach your minimum spend.
+However, using your credit card on Venmo can help you reach the minimum spending requirement for a signup bonus on a new credit card, which could outweigh the 3% fee.
+Even so, there probably are lower-cost ways to reach your minimum spend.

 If you’re shopping at a retailer that accepts Venmo, adding your best rewards credit card to your Venmo account could help you make the most of your credit card rewards.